 “I Would Never Do That”

 How many times have you heard someone say, “I would never do that!” and they eventually did?
-Or while driving a car or boat yell, “That jerk just cut me off!”
-And then they accidently cut someone off.
+Or, while driving a car or boat, yell, “That jerk just cut me off!”
+And then they accidentally cut someone off.
 How about watching a pro on a TV fishing show or the internet and saying things like, “I could net a fish better than that!” or “I never break fish off!” or “What a dummy fishing deep instead of shallow!”

-To be totally honest I’ve said and done it all.
+To be honest, I’ve said and done it all.
 Did you happen to watch Aaron on the third morning of the St. Clair Elite event try to swing the first fish in the boat and see it come off?
 We all said, “Noooooooo Aaron!” because we were watching all the other guys on Bassmaster Live bend down and lift their fish out of the water.
-Aaron had waited so long for that first bite and he thought it was a three pounder but it turned out to be a four plus.
+Aaron had waited so long for that first bite, and he thought it was a three-pounder, but it turned out to be a four-plus.
 He lived to regret losing that bass right through weigh-in that day.
 He missed the final cut by just a few ounces.

-When pros make a mistake like that they usually consider it a lesson learned and go on.
+When pros make a mistake like that, they usually consider it a lesson learned and go on.
 They go on after a bout of anger, talking to themselves and maybe some tears.
-Note: Aaron just called me while I was writing this about him and confirmed everything I was thinking and added he didn’t have one bass come off that week until that one.
+Note: Aaron just called me while I was writing this about him, confirmed everything I was thinking, and added he didn’t have one bass come off that week until that one.

 He also said that there’s a good reason for everything.
 I was glad he recognized that and said it this time instead of me.
-This was the event that would determine if a guy was going to make it to the top 50 to fish the AOY tournament and the Classic.
-It would also determine the top 70 who will be invited back to the Elites next year.
-Aaron and I could only imagine what many of his friends were going through, especially the ones who didn’t make it.
+This event would determine if a guy would make it to the top 50 to fish the AOY tournament and the Classic.
+Next year, it would also select the top 70 invited back to the Elites.
+Aaron and I could only imagine what many of his friends were going through, especially those who didn’t make it.
 Being compassionate is right up there with sportsmanship in my book.

-Years ago I recall a rookie say he was going to win every tournament from now on because he had just won his first event.
+Years ago, I recall a rookie saying he would win every tournament from now on because he had just won his first event.
 I remember cringing and hoping he could handle his future defeats that were bound to come.
-They did and not only did he handle it, he won another event soon after that.
-Confidence is a good thing and a quality most champions have but sometimes it’s hard to tell the difference between pride and confidence.
+They did, and not only did he manage it, but he also won another event soon after that.
+Confidence is a good thing and a quality most champions have, but sometimes it’s hard to tell the difference between pride and confidence.

-If you wait to cast judgement, the people who have true confidence will display a good attitude when they lose or come up short.
+If you wait to cast judgment, the people who have true confidence will display a good attitude when they lose or come up short.
 I’m pleased to say that the new crop of rookies has been very impressive this past season.
-As Elite Rookies, many have risen to the top which proves that most have fished all their lives and are extremely talented and really not rookies.
+Many have risen to the top as Elite Rookies, proving that most have fished all their lives and are incredibly talented and not rookies.

 In addition, they have handled themselves well and displayed most of the virtues it takes to be a pro.
 If we see a well-seasoned angler lose it, he may just be feeling the pressure from the new and younger competition.
-This is a big subject because there’s a learning curve in becoming a well-seasoned Elite angler and patience and forgiveness play a huge part on both sides.
-Best advice for all is the old saying, if you can’t say something nice don’t say anything at all.
+This is a big subject because there’s a learning curve in becoming a well-seasoned Elite angler, and patience and forgiveness play a huge part on both sides.
+The best advice for all is the old saying if you can’t say something nice, don’t say anything at all.

 Pride Can Be Entertaining:

 Most of us love the format and the things we see on Major League Fishing.
-There’s tons of interaction among the anglers because they all know what all their competitors are doing as it happens.
-For example, during a break one guy talks smack to another because he’s way ahead in fish catches and weight in the first period.
-By the end of the third period, the other pro goes to the top leaving the boaster, red-faced on the bottom of the score board.
+There’s tons of interaction among the anglers because they all know what their competitors are doing as it happens.
+For example, during a break, one guy talks smack to another because he’s way ahead in fish catches and weight in the first period.
+By the end of the third period, the other pro goes to the top, leaving the boaster, red-faced on the bottom of the scoreboard.

-Speaking for myself, I find all that stuff very entertaining and it’s one of the reasons MLF is so popular and seems like a bass-fishing soap opera sometimes.
+Speaking for myself, I find all that stuff very entertaining, and it’s one of the reasons MLF is so popular and seems like a bass-fishing soap opera sometimes.
 If you enjoy watching the pros interact, you will want to watch MLF on TV or online.
 The guys have strict rules to follow and a 2-minute penalty each time they break one.
 Most penalties are for how they handle the fish or if they break one off.
-They can’t do anything during their 2 minute penalties and sometimes what they say or do is really funny like roll around on the floor of the boat moaning.
-Sometimes they actually take that time to share fishing tips with us.
-Every fish caught is captured on camera with little censorship so they are free to express themselves and believe me they do.
+They can’t do anything during their 2-minute penalties, and sometimes what they say or do is funny, like rolling around on the floor of the boat moaning.
+Sometimes they take that time to share fishing tips with us.
+Every fish caught is captured on camera with little censorship, so they are free to express themselves, and believe me, they do.

-You just need to keep in mind that in real life they are all friends (I think) until they fish against each other in the same area.
-Most of these guys are seasoned anglers and can dish it out as well as take it and that creates great entertainment.
+You need to keep in mind that they are all friends (I think) until they fish against each other in the same area.
+Most of these guys are seasoned anglers who can dish it out and take it, creating excellent entertainment.

 You can separate them into two divisions, the serious and the entertainers.
-Ex: Greg Hackney can play the straight man like he did for Aaron on a recent cameo on MLF.
+Ex: Greg Hackney can play the straight man as he did for Aaron on a recent cameo on MLF.
 Greg was drinking an energy drink and eating jerky and asked Aaron about the green stuff he was drinking.
-Aaron started sharing the endless ingredients ….2 bananas, bag of spinach, yogurt, milk, 3 apples, hazel nuts, chia seeds, berries and much more.
-Greg looked into the camera with the funny face he makes and said that he would stick to his jerky.
-I’ve watched Aaron whip up those drinks for us and they taste great.
+Aaron started sharing the endless ingredients ….2 bananas, a bag of spinach, yogurt, milk, three apples, hazelnuts, chia seeds, berries, and much more.
+Greg looked into the camera with a funny face and said he would stick to his jerky.
+I’ve watched Aaron whip up those drinks for us, and they taste great.
 It’s no wonder he is so healthy and has so much stamina.
-I haven’t noticed any of the other anglers promoting their own health drinks, but the day is coming when it might just catch on like Aaron’s drop shot technique did years ago when he went back east and showed everyone how to do it.
+I haven’t noticed any of the other anglers promoting their health drinks, but the day is coming when it might just catch on like Aaron’s drop shot technique did years ago when he went back east and showed everyone how to do it.

-If you’ve noticed, most of the anglers come across very serious.
-But you’ve gotta love guys like Gerald Swindle who are always ready to entertain the crowd.
-Marty Robinson and Skeet will always dance for you and Casey Ashley will sing.
-When Ike’s on camera I hold my breath and cover my ears.
-He’s always the showman and it’s no wonder why young guys like him.
+If you’ve noticed, most of the anglers come across as very serious.
+But you have love guys like Gerald Swindle, who are always ready to entertain the crowd.
+Marty Robinson and Skeet will always dance for you, and Casey Ashley will sing.
+When Ike’s on camera, I hold my breath and cover my ears.
+He’s always the showman, and it’s no wonder why young guys like him.
 Zona and Dave Mercer are the constant entertainers and do a great job creating interest around each angler’s personality and talents when doing interviews.
-I’m thinking we could start an awards show for bass fishing.
+We could start an awards show for bass fishing.
 Think of the possibilities!

 Get Over It!

-It’s always been said that fishermen lie but I’ve never believed that.
-They just exaggerate because they are excited or are trying to impress someone.
+It’s always been said that fishermen lie, but I’ve never believed that.
+They exaggerate because they are excited or are trying to impress someone.
 Right?
-Most anglers set high goals for themselves, work hard preparing and get all pumped up for their tournaments.
+Most anglers set high goals for themselves, work hard preparing, and get all pumped up for their tournaments.
 Most have learned how to deal with failure, but it’s shocking when a guy throws his rod down or threatens to break everything as a way to deal with disappointment.
-Hopefully it won’t be on camera although I saw it on MLF recently.
-Controlling ones temper and maintaining a level of dignity goes a long way and shows maturity.
+Hopefully, it won’t be on camera, although I saw it on MLF recently.
+Controlling one's temper and maintaining a level of dignity goes a long way and shows maturity.
 Displays of temper make everyone uncomfortable and are not tolerated in most circuits.

 Sportsmanship has always been considered number one over making money or being famous.
 For that, I’m glad.
-Overall I believe most of our bass-fishing pros are top notch and unique in their own ways.
-It’s a box of chocolates and we never know what we’re going to get.
-Some are nutty and others are softies but that’s what makes bass fishing tournaments so popular and unpredictable.
+Overall I believe most of our bass-fishing pros are top-notch and unique in their own ways.
+It’s a box of chocolates, and we never know what we’re going to get.
+Some are nutty, and others are softies, but that makes bass fishing tournaments so popular and unpredictable.

 Speaking of unpredictable, on Aug.
 30, 2017, Aaron came from 19th place to win at Lake Champlain in New York.
 No one had ever come from that far back to win in the Elites before.
 They didn’t even have a cameraman or camera boat on him.
-The win absolutely took everyone by surprise except his family who just knew it could happen.
+The win took everyone by surprise except his family, who knew it could happen.
 I even predicted it on Facebook that morning.
-Needless to say, I’m addicted to the mystery and adventure of this whole thing and already looking forward to the next event.
+I’m addicted to the mystery and adventure of this whole thing and already looking forward to the next event.
 I call it entertainment.